 - All knowledge transfer activities and knowledge retention activities will be done based on content in this repository

-- In the case of organizations who are into routine and non-complex work, the category 2, type of knowledge will be on the higher
+- In the case of Organisations who are into routine and non-complex work, the category 2, type of knowledge will be on the higher

-- Organizations which have been functioning for a long time will have a large category 2 knowledge
+- Organisations which have been functioning for a long time will have a large category 2 knowledge

 - Mostly content from Category 1, moves to category 2

 - Content in this category gets embedded into the processes, tools and into the training programs

 - Process team plays a major role in managing the content of category 2

 The focus of an Organisation should be to push content regularly from Category 1 to 2.
 There is an assessment layer, where the knowledge in category 1 is reviewed and based on its relevance across the Organisation is pushed to category 2.
 Category 2 content defines how the Organisation goes about performing its task.
 The content in category 2, will have to be regularly reviewed and updated.

 Content Management is key to any Organisation and is very critical from a knowledge management perspective.
 If practised in a planned manner, it can help Organisations learn regularly, as well as ensure that Organisations know what they have and regularly update it.